OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

     <figcaption>In GitHub, an issue link burried in less critical events</figcaption>
 </figure>

-Although GitHub makes it very easy to reference other issues from a another one, there is no automatically built summarized view as you would have in Jira.
-Users either have to scroll through a potentially long list of issue's events or manually add those links into the issue's description (but in that case it doesn't show state).
+Although GitHub makes it very easy to link issues together, there is no summarized view (as in Jira).
+Users either have to scroll through a potentially long list of issue's events or manually add those links into the issue's description (but in that case, not showing its state).

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/jira-github/jira-links.png" />